Cheers!! This is to resuming blogging after ages to celebrate revival of my reading habit, thanks to my weekly 6 hours metro ride.

 The book forces you to question your own sanity as you do hold repressed memories and develop different traits to cope with challenges life throws at you and society doesn’t allow you to express.
 It truly makes you question if there is another unconscious personality beneath our conscious one, doing things inaccessible to our waking self.
 Time and again I had to put the book down, get my sanity back and then resume reading the book.

 I could personally relate to Sybil more because she was an artist with a quiet reserved personality like me.
 Only, I would have preferred if some of the sketches/ paintings described in the book, had been included.
-I would definitely include one sketch from my side soon!
+Adding one sketch from my side below, which I would have designed as the book cover for this one!